-Base addressing A32: 0xCC110000 + offset 0x110000 + offset
+Base addressing A32: 0xCC110000 + offset Base addressing A24: 0x110000 + offset

 4.4.3.
 MCST/CBLT addressing

 When the Multicast/Chained Block Transfer addressing mode is adopted, the module works in A32 mode only.
 The Address Modifiers codes recognised by the module are: